Stair Nosing Buyer’s Guide 2024 (with pricing table)

 What is stair tread nosing?

 Stair nosing is the front of a step where foot traffic frequently occurs.
-Anti-slip strips or nosings can be applied from a variety of materials (profiles) including aluminum, fiber reinforced plastic, and wood.
+Anti-slip strips or nosings can be applied from a variety of materials (profiles) including aluminum, fiber-reinforced plastic, and wood.

 Why do stairs need nosing?